-Where a dividend is determined or resolved by the Board of Directors of the Company, the dividend liability and the corresponding reduction in retained earnings is recognised on the payment date.
+Where a dividend is declared by the Company's Board of Directors, the provision for the dividend is recognised in the consolidated statement of financial position as a liability, with a corresponding reduction in retained earnings, on the declaration date.
+Where the Company's Board of Directors determine or resolve to pay a dividend, the liability and the corresponding reduction in retained earnings is recognised on the payment date.

-(xvi) Borrowings
+(xvi) Issued debt securities and other borrowings

-Borrowings include loans and other payables to banks and financial institutions.
+Issued debt securities and other borrowings include debt securities issued by the Consolidated Entity, loans and other payables to banks and financial and non-financial institutions.

 These balances are:

-- initially recognised at fair value less directly attributable transaction costs and subsequently measured at amortised cost, or - when DFVTPL, initially recognised and subsequently measured at fair value.
+- initially recognised at fair value less directly attributable transaction costs and subsequently measured at amortised cost or, - when DFVTPL, initially recognised and subsequently measured at fair value in accordance with the Consolidated Entity's accounting policy for financial instruments, refer to Note 38(vi) Financial instruments.